A return visit to my Living Goddess friend

 “Hey Samita … ” I blurted, “I mean Kumari Goddess.
 Remember me?
 The guy who talked too much last time.”

 Silence.
-She stared ahead.
+She stared ahead at a familiar point on the wall.
 I moved forward to the blessing area and knelt down.

 “I’m back in Nepal and wanted to visit you and your family again.
 I hope that’s okay?”